embedded-machine-learning/eml-tools/data_preparation/README.md

 ## Pre-requisites
 TBD

+## Samples
+For each of the tools in this folder, there are samples available in ./samples for both windows and linux.
+The intention is to use these samples as a base in the generation of hardware modules for specific hardware devices.
+Copy the samples to your target folder and modify them there.

 ## Script Setup
 In several scripts, there is a part for setting the constants and setting up the environment.